 - Miscellaneous $100-$400

-Room and half board include shared accommodation, daily laundry service, daily lunch [generally rice and beans], some evening meals with missionary families, and propane/diesel for fridge and outlet power.
-You will be able to purchase in country your own supplies for breakfast, some evening meals, Sunday meals, and snack foods and beverages.
+Room and half board include shared accommodation, laundry service, lunch Monday-Friday (generally rice and beans), some evening meals with missionary families, and propane/diesel for a fridge, 1 gig of internet per month and outlet power.
+You will be able to purchase in country your own supplies for breakfast, some evening meals, weekend meals, snack foods and beverages.

-The Miscellaneous category could include such things as in-country travel, a possible visa extension, souvenirs, money for an overnight in London (if you fly with British Airways), etc.
+The Miscellaneous category could include such things as in-country travel, a possible visa extension, souvenirs, etc.

 Rules of Conduct